pepmartinez/keuss/README.md

   // queues created by factory here will use a redis-backed stats, hosted at redis at localhost, db 6 })
 ```
-Stats objects, as of now, store the numer of elements inserted and the number of elements extracted; they are created behind the scenes and tied to queue instances, and the stats-related interface is in fact part fo the queues' interface
+Stats objects, as of now, store the numer of elements inserted and the number of elements extracted; they are created behind the scenes and tied to queue instances, and the stats-related interface is in fact part of the queues' interface

 ### Queue API